Aleksei-Michnik/nodejs-api-visa/README.md

 # Node.js API Visa

 A dockerized playground setup with a simplified simulation of handling transactions with Visa API.

 For Visa API, there is a mock, as the real API is available only for banks and other relevant organisations.

+## Features

+* Add payment via payment form
+  * Payment is verified via Mock Visa API
+  * Payment data is enriched with verification status and added to the Mongo `payments` collection
+  * Payments list in frontend gets updated by a WebSocket

 ## Stack
 - Docker